sellig64/manage_admin/README.md

 --- This script works on Debian type servers.

---- This script requires the installation of vitualbox and the creation of virtual machine of the same OS as the server to be replaced with an opening of user account, automatic and the basic pre-installation of the services concerned by each server as well as the creation of a functional backup and authorizing connection to the root account via ssh connecting with pre-configured ssh keys.
+--- This script requires the installation of vitualbox and the creation of virtual machine of the same OS as the server to be replaced with an opening of user account, automatic and the basic pre-installation of the services concerned by each server as well as the creation of a functional backup of name : "192.168.x.x.tar.gz " and authorizing connection to the root account via ssh connecting with pre-configured ssh keys.

 Configuration: